MuHaRVEY/MuHaRVEY/README.md

 Undergraduate Student of CBNU Computer Engineering (2020.03 ~ Currently attending)

-Exchange student at the University of Wolverhampton (expected 2025.09 ~ )
+Exchange student at the University of Wolverhampton (2025.09 ~ 2026.01)

 ---